Ajay5201/Weather-app-ui/README.md

 - **Click to view weather** functionality for quick access
 - **Empty state** with helpful messaging
 - **Loading states** and error handling
-- **Efficient batch API** for fetching weather data for all cities in a single request
-- **Dynamic weather cards** with background gradients based on weather conditions

 ## Color Scheme